 The Substance Abuse and Mental Health Services Administration (SAMHSA) maintains a national helpline that provides round-the-clock, cost-free substance abuse treatment information and referral services to uninsured and underinsured individuals.
 Solutions are available to those who need them.

-If you or a loved one is struggling with an addiction and want help, call 1-888-744-0789 to speak to a rehab placement professional who can guide you through treatment options and help you get started on the road to recovery.
+If you or a loved one is struggling with an addiction and want help, call 1-888-744-0789 Who Answers? to speak to a rehab placement professional who can guide you through treatment options and help you get started on the road to recovery.